 While interest in LSD as a recreational drug has remained throughout the decades, there has been a recent surge of interest in micro-dosing LSD to enhance cognitive function and creativity without experiencing the strong hallucinatory effects that would occur at higher doses (13).

 LSD appears to create neuroplasticity, increased growth and complexity of neurons (14).
-These effects on the brain may explain LSD’s therapeutic benefits, in treating a number of mental health conditions including: anxiety and depression, addiction, and mood when coupled with psychotherapy.
+These effects on the brain may explain LSD’s therapeutic benefits, in treating a number of mental health conditions including: anxiety, depression, and addiction.

 It is critical to carefully consider your mindset, intentions, and safety and comfort of the environment before taking any psychedelic as this will profoundly affect the experience.
 Also the role of integrating the experience into your everyday life is a critical part of it’s therapeutic ability, and why these substances work well when combined with therapy or community support.

-LSD treatments help decrease baseline anxiety levels up to several months after treatment in conjunction with psychotherapy, and reduce depressive symptoms in patients with cancer or life-threatening diseases.
+LSD treatments help decrease baseline anxiety levels up to several months after treatment when used in conjunction with psychotherapy.
+LSD reduced depressive symptoms in patients with cancer or life-threatening diseases.